AVSystem/developer-zone/docs/academy/exercise5.md

                                 size_t length);
     int flash_aligned_writer_flush(flash_aligned_writer_t *writer);
 ```

-## What is Bootloader and why do I need this here?

-A bootloader as a program is responsible for loading and launching the operating system or firmware of a computer or embedded system.
-It is typically the initial program that runs when a device is powered on or restarted.
-The bootloader undertakes the essential configuration of internal modules, ensuring that fundamental settings are established for subsequent operations.
+## Recompile the application and flash the board

+Your data model doesn't have Firmware Update Object `/5`.
+For updating this set Raspberry Pi Pico W to the BOOTSEL state (by powering it up with the BOOTSEL button pressed) and copy the `build/firmware_update/pico_fota_bootloader/pico_fota_bootloader.uf2` file into it.
+Right now the Raspberry Pi Pico W is flashed with the bootloader but does not have proper application in the application FLASH memory slot yet.
+Then, set Raspberry Pi Pico W to the BOOTSEL state again and copy the `build/firmware_update/firmware_update.uf2` file.
+The board should reboot and start the firmware_update application.

-## Prepare the Firmware Update
+## Prepare the Firmware Update in Coiote

 1. In the {{ coiote_long_name }}, go to [**Device Inventory**]({{ coiote_site_link }}/ui/device/inventory).

 1. Go to the **Data model** tab to validate if the Firmware Update Object `/5` is present.
 If so, the Object is supported by the LwM2M Client.

     ![Firmware update object](images/datamodel_fota.JPG)

-    !!!
-Important
-        If yor Data model doesn't have Firmware Update Object `/5` set Raspberry Pi Pico W to the BOOTSEL state (by powering it up with the BOOTSEL button pressed) and copy the `build/firmware_update/pico_fota_bootloader/pico_fota_bootloader.uf2` file into it.
-Right now the Raspberry Pi Pico W is flashed with the bootloader but does not have proper application in the application FLASH memory slot yet.
-Then, set Raspberry Pi Pico W to the BOOTSEL state again and copy the `build/firmware_update/firmware_update.uf2` file.
-The board should reboot and start the firmware_update application.

 1. Go to the **Firmware update** tab.